Features

 crabbox vnc --id blue-lobster --open

-Use crabbox screenshot when you need a PNG without taking over the session:
+Use crabbox screenshot for a PNG without attaching to the session:

 crabbox screenshot --id blue-lobster --output desktop.png